-In late 2014 Oakford Archaeology were commissioned by the Exmoor National Park Authority to undertake a small evaluation across the remains of a suspected Bronze Age burnt mound previously identified through walk-over and geophysical survey.
+In late 2014 Oakford Archaeology were commissioned by the Exmoor National Park Authority in Devon to undertake a small evaluation across the remains of a suspected Bronze Age burnt mound previously identified through walk-over and geophysical survey.

 The discovery and investigation of a second burnt mound is a significant find for Exmoor.
 The initial interpretation as a burnt mound has been confirmed by the evaluation, although due to the location and limited nature of the works little can be said about the wider function of the burnt mound.